somzzz/dyninspector/README.md

 ## Install Dependencies

-On a Linux distribution with `apt` you can run the `setup` script, found in the project root directory, to automatically install the dependencies:
+On a Debian distribution with `apt` you can run the `setup` script, found in the project root directory, to automatically install the dependencies:

 ```
 ./setup